-Miss Arabella Fermor was the daughter of Henry Fermor Esq. of Tusmore in Oxfordshire.
+Miss Arabella Fermor was the daughter of Henry Fermor Esq of Tusmore in Oxfordshire and his wife, Helen, the daughter of Sir George Browne KB of Great Shefford Manor in Berkshire.
 The fame of her beauty and her charms, as celebrated both by poets and painters, has come down to posterity, for she was the belle of London society in the early years of the 18th century.

 There are three known portraits of her.
 Mary Russell Mitford describes one thus: